2025 Wales rugby union tour of Japan

-The Wales national rugby union team toured Japan in July 2025, as part of the 2025 mid-year rugby union tests.
-The first test against the Japan national team took place at the Mikuni World Stadium Kitakyushu on 5 July, followed by the second test at the Noevir Stadium Kobe a week later.
+Known as the 2025 Lipovitan-D Challenge Cup (リポビタンDチャレンジカップ2025) in Japan for sponsorship reasons, the Wales rugby union team toured Japan in July 2025, as part of the 2025 mid-year rugby union tests.
+The first Test against the Japan national team took place at the Mikuni World Stadium Kitakyushu on 5 July, followed by the second Test at the Noevir Stadium Kobe on 12 July.

+Background

 It was Wales' third tour to Japan and their first since 2013, having cancelled a tour to Japan and New Zealand in 2020 due to the COVID-19 pandemic.
-That 2013 tour saw Japan record their only win over Wales in 14 previous meetings, including ten tests.
+That 2013 tour saw Japan record their only win over Wales in fourteen previous meetings, including ten Tests.
 The most recent meeting finished in a 33–30 win for Wales in Cardiff in November 2016.
 Before the series, a Japan XV played a match against the Māori All Blacks.
 Cardiff Rugby head coach Matt Sherratt was named as coach for the tour, resuming the role he filled for the last three games of the 2025 Six Nations Championship, following the resignation of Warren Gatland.

+Going into the series, Wales had been on a 17-match loss streak, a record for a tier one team.
+Their most recent win was in October 2023 against Georgia in the 2023 Rugby World Cup pool stage.
+During this time they hit an all-time low of 12th in the Rugby World Rankings.